tomasmark79/MarkWareVCMake/README.md

 # This C++ template consists of two projects

 One project is a C++ library.
 The other project is a C++ application that links with the library.
+Together it is one solution.

-Briefly about the template:
+# Briefly about the template

 It is a project structure that offers extreme capabilities and flexibility.
+I have combined the best from multiple worlds.
 New parts, additional libraries, etc., can be easily added.
-I have combined the best from multiple worlds.

-It is a modern C++ project with a CMake configurator.
-The template is configured with CMake and wrapped with CPM, allowing us to leverage new modern project management capabilities in C/C++.
+It is a modern C++ project with a CMake configurator, but it keep compatibility to link C if necessary.
+The template is configured with CMake which is obohacen o CPM Packaging System, allowing us to leverage new modern project management capabilities in C/C++.

 One of the other very important features of this template is its preparation for cross-compilation with support for Raspberry Pi 4.
 For cross-compilation, you need to build your own toolchain.